5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 #### Preparing the AppleALC Source Code
 - Clone, Fork or Download and extract the [**AppleALC**](https://github.com/acidanthera/AppleALC) Source Code (click on "Code" and "Download Zip")
-- Download the Debug Version of [**Lilu**](https://github.com/acidanthera/Lilu/releases) and copy it to the "AppleALC-master" folder
+- Download the Debug Version of [**Lilu**](https://github.com/acidanthera/Lilu/releases) and copy it to the "AppleALC" root folder
-- In Terminal, enter: `cd`, hit space and drag and drop your AppleALC folder into Terminal and press enter.
+- In Terminal, enter: `cd`, hit space and drag and drop your AppleALC folder into the window and press enter.
 - Next, enter `git clone https://github.com/acidanthera/MacKernelSDK` and hit enter.
 - The resulting folder structure should look like this:</br>
 ![AppleALC](https://user-images.githubusercontent.com/76865553/170469554-96f5323c-4712-4fc1-a8ac-d8705728c790.png)